 - cannot contain your first name, last name, or username

-- cannot match your last three passwords.
+- cannot match your last four passwords.

 - To help prevent identity theft, personal or fiscally useful information such as Social Security or credit card numbers must never be used as a user ID or a password.